psychometric tests

 Conclusions

 Translating psychometric tests requires high quality translation by an experienced language service provider in order to ensure the highest level of linguistic, cultural and functional equivalence.
-John Kleeman, founder of Questionmark, one of the world’s leading online assessment platforms, who honoured us with a guest article for our blog, says that assessments provide huge benefits to organizations, to individuals and to society.
 For organizations, good quality tests allow them to choose the best candidates to recruit, promote or develop based on merit.
 For individuals, assessments allow bright people to show their merit, even if they are distant or disadvantaged.
 For society it makes the allocation of people more efficient, allowing skilled people to flow to areas where they are needed and helping people learn new skills.
 High quality translation of tests and exams really matters to our world, he concludes.

 Contact Us